-Consider this a public service announcement: It's not too late to take a summer road trip.
-Whether you have your sights set on the sunny California coast, the picturesque New England shoreline, or the cactus-dotted deserts of the Southwest, there are a number of tried-and-true routes to traverse before travel season officially comes to a close.
+Take this as a sign: You should finally take that road trip you've been considering.
+Whether you have your sights set on the sunny California coast, the picturesque New England shoreline, or the cactus-dotted deserts of the Southwest, there are a number of tried-and-true routes to traverse.
 Now all that's missing is a binge-worthy podcast to stream while you take in the scenic landscape.
 The thing is, there's a staggering number of podcasts (over 525,000) to scroll through on iTunes alone.

 The Podcast: In the words of the iTunes description, 99% Invisible "is about all the thought that goes into the things we don't think about—the unnoticed architecture and design that shape our world."

 The Promising Review: "Simply put, if I had my way, I would listen to 99% Invisible nonstop all day, every day.
 The quality of the stories, the quality of the production, there's nothing I don't love about this podcast."

 The Podcast: Caliphate, the first serialized podcast produced by The New York Times, follows reporter Rukmini Callimachi as she investigates ISIS, including a riveting interview with a former ISIS fighter who's grappling with the aftermath of coming home after joining the extremist group.

 The Promising Review: "I found this podcast riveting, heartbreaking, and very revealing of how violence begets violence.
 The courage of the journalist undertaking this podcast astounds me.
 She dives into the soul of the caliphate."

 The Podcast: Embedded deep-dives into today's most pressing news stories.
 From the opioid epidemic in America, to the Trump administration's past, to the police shootings caught on video, host Kelly McEvers tackles it all.

 The Promising Review: "This show is a mix of real news and of This American Life–type introspection—highly recommend."